thenayr/Half-Life-Alyx-SDK/README.md

 # Why?
 Valve initially promised us SDK tools that would launch side-by-side with Half-Life Alyx, but it turns out that wasn't the case, although they have now informed us they are hard at work at releasing the SDK and/or editor.
+Turns out they already shipped the SDK tools on Dota 2, Destinations and SteamVR Home which happen to be compatible with HL:A.

 # DISCLAIMER
 Not everything works, probably lots of it doesn't, you will most likely encounter crashes periodically.
 Save often.